 The Hail To Reason tail male line has been a consistent line for three to four generations.
 This line is noted for tough, intelligent and sound horses.
 Kris S is a grandson of Hail To Reason through Epsom Derby winner Roberto.
 He was a dark brown, much like many in this line and was quite large and had a very powerful build.
 He was bred in 1977 in Florida by Red Oak farm, and raced under the ownership of Kris S Robillard.

-Kris S, the horse, would compete in five races, winning three and finishing second once.
-He won the listed Bradbury Stakes as a three year old, for his only stakes victory.
-He would suffer from an assortment of nagging injuries, which limited him to only five starts.
+Kris S, the horse, competed in five races winning three and finishing second once.
+He won the listed Bradbury Stakes as a three year old for his only stakes victory.
+He would suffer from an assortment of nagging injuries which limited him to only five starts.
 Retired to stand stud in 1982 at Meadowbrook Farm in Florida, Kris S embarked on a very successful career as a sire.
-He would be transferred to Prestonwood Farm, soon to become WinStar, in Versailles Kentucky in 1993.
+He was later transferred to Prestonwood Farm, soon to become WinStar, in Versailles Kentucky in 1993.
 This was brought about due to his early successes at stud and hence the “promotion” to a top level stud farm in the bluegrass state.

-The horse that attracted the big breeding barons would be his son Prized.
-Bred in 1986, Prized was bred by Meadowbrook and took the Thoroughbred world by storm when he won the Breeder’s Cup Turf in 1989.
+The horse that attracted the big breeding barons was his son Prized.
+Bred in 1986, Prized was bred by Meadowbrook and took the thoroughbred world by storm when he won the Breeder’s Cup Turf in 1989.
 This was his first start on a grass course.
-He had previously won the grade one Molson Export Million at Woodbine, the grade two Swaps Stakes, defeating Sunday Silence, at Santa Anita and the Bradbury Stakes, the race that his sire had won in his day.
+He had previously won the grade one Molson Export Million at Woodbine, the grade two Swaps Stakes, defeating Sunday Silence at Santa Anita and the Bradbury Stakes, the race that his sire had won in his day.
 Prized would come back as four year old and win the grade one San Luis Rey Stakes and the grade two Arcadia Handicap.

 Hollywood Wildcat became the next Breeder’s Cup winner sired by Kris S. This wonderful filly captured the 1993 edition of the Breeder’s Cup Distaff, defeating champion Paseana.
 She also won the Hollywood Oaks, Del Mar Oaks, Lady’s Secret Handicap, and San Clemente Handicap.
 Hollywood Wildcat earned the Eclipse Award as champion three year old filly.
 Hollywood Wildcat had won three stakes races as a two year old and added two more stakes races as a four year old.
 The Lady’s Secret Handicap for a second time and the Gamely Handicap were added to her racing resume.